 How Are Fintechs Performing In The Mortgage Market?

-Fintechs are creating healthy competition in the mortgage space to attract borrowers’ attention and custom.
+Fintechs are creating healthy competition in the mortgage space to attract borrowers’ attention.
 We are seeing several fintechs outperforming competition by offering better terms of services than traditional providers.
 It will be interesting to see how they capture market share in terms of not just going after rates but how quickly and easily they can make that journey to close for the customer over the coming 18-24 months.

 Mortgage Hot Topics By Curinos

 According to Curinos, March 2023 funded mortgage volume decreased 53% YoY and increased 46% MoM.
 In the retail channel, funded volume was down 61% YoY and up 46% MoM.
 The average 30-year conforming retail funded rate in March was 6.36%, 19bps higher than February and 238bps higher than the same month last year.
 Purchase rates were 21bps higher MoM and 233bps higher YoY, while refinance rates were 12bps higher MoM and 250bps higher YoY.
 Curinos sources a statistically significant data set directly from lenders to produce these benchmark figures.

 LendersBenchmark Analyzer is a competitive intelligence solution that allows lenders to examine lending performance in near real time against a market consortium, delivering a scalable and dynamic framework to proactively manage revenue and optimize operational performance.
 With LendersBenchmark Analyzer you can expect: